 - Criminal issues, contact police: 102

 For non-urgent criminal issues, contact the local police at the nearest police station.
-Always obtain a police report when reporting a crime.
+Always get a police report when reporting a crime.

 Tourism services and products

 For complaints relating to tourism services or products, contact your service provider directly.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia doesn't have an Embassy in Belarus.
 Contact the Australian Government at the Australian Embassy in Russia for consular assistance.

 Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.